 The ICP/Designee/Department Head will notify Human Resources of any employee that tested positive for COVID-19.
 The ICP/Designee will contact that employee to establish if the employee is symptomatic/asymptomatic.
 This information and testing date will be utilized by the ICP to establish an appropriate timeline for contact tracing.
 The ICP/Designee will also interview the employee to establish any significant contacts amongst staff/residents.
 All residents and their designated representatives identified will be notified of a possible exposure to a COVID -19 positive employee.
 Any employee identified that had significant close contact with the confirmed positive employee will be notified by the appropriate Department Head/ICP/Designee.
 Human Resources will maintain list of all employees who have tested positive for COVID.

-IV.
-OTHER VISITATION STATED ON FIRST PAGE SECOND QUESTION
+VISITATION STATED ON FIRST PAGE SECOND QUESTION

 Please use this space to provide additional details about your business’s Safety Plan, including anything to address specific industry guidance.